Omni-guides/Tuxborn/Readme2.md

 # Starting the Game

-**Steam Deck Users:** If you plan to use one of the BFCO profiles, due to a clash between RaceMenu, Steam Input and Bethesda "helping", you will need to add `steamdeck=0` to the launch options in Steam:
+**Steam Deck Users:** If you plan to use one of the BFCO profiles, due to a clash between RaceMenu, Steam Input and Bethesda "helping", you will need to add `steamdeck=0 %command%` to the launch options in Steam:

 <img src="https://github.com/Omni-guides/Tuxborn/blob/main/images/Tuxborn_SteamDeck0.png" width="600">